Best Subsonic 9mm for Suppressed Pistols | 147gr Guide

 • 115gr: optimized for velocity, not suppression

-This is why 9mm 147gr Subsonic Ammunition remains the most widely adopted configuration among suppressed shooters.
+This is why 9mm 147gr JHP Defense Subsonic remains the most widely adopted configuration among suppressed shooters.

 What Should You Look for in Subsonic 9mm Ammo?